-There’s no need to choose between pumpkin and pecan pie with these Pumpkin Pecan Cheesecake Bars!
-Your Thanksgiving guests will thank you!
+There’s no need to choose between pumpkin and pecan pie recipes with these easy Pumpkin Pecan Cheesecake Bars!

-In case you haven’t looked at your calendar, we’re one week away from Thanksgiving!
+Thinking about what you’re going to have on your Thanksgiving menu?
 If you haven’t yet settled on what to make yet, these Pumpkin Pecan Cheesecake Bars would make a perfect addition to your spread!

 What’s your favorite holiday dessert?
 I’m SO ready for all the Christmas cookies!